Fantom-foundation/go-lachesis/docs/consensus.rst

 Lachesis Consensus
 ================

-Lachesis is based on our own interpretation of Hashgraph, but also builds upon other techniques that facilitate coordination within distributed systems.
+Lachesis is based on our own interpretation of Poset, but also builds upon other techniques that facilitate coordination within distributed systems.
 Here, we give a high-level overview of the most important concepts that inspired the development of Lachesis and how they all fit together.
 This document is also